miriamwanjo/Disaster-Response-Pipeline-NLP-/README.md

 1. **ETL Pipeline**

-	i.
-Loads the datasets
+	- Loads the datasets

-	ii.
-Cleans the data
+	- Cleans the data

-	iii.
-Stores in a SQLite database
+	- Stores in a SQLite database

 2. **ML Pipeline**